Choose Your Own Adventure

 Kenai Fjords National Park offers endless opportunities for outdoor recreation: kayaking, hiking, and fishing are just a few ways to actively experience this incredible place.
 Unlike trips that are focused on one specific activity—such as fishing charters or kayaking trips—we supply gear for multiple activities, so you can enjoy a little of everything.
 All of our gear is suitable for all skill levels.

 Had enough kayaking for one day?
 Head up to the fly bridge to soak up the sun, or play cards in the Darby's comfortable cabin.
-Recovering from a big hike?
+Recovering from a day on the water?
 Take a stroll on a remote beach or hop in the inflatable boat with Captain Colin to explore a hidden lagoon.
 There's no need to make any hard-and-fast decisions ahead of time.
 You simply set the pace based on how you're feeling throughout the day.

 Want to bring your own gear, such as inflatable stand-up paddle boards or packrafts?
 The Darby has plenty of space to accommodate most types of gear.
 We'll be happy to tailor your itinerary around your favorite activities.